 Though it may appear national chains such as the Elephant Bar, Dave & Buster’s, Bonefish Grill and Romano’s Macaroni Grill dominate the uptown culinary landscape, actually only 45 percent of the uptown area’s 75 restaurants are national chains.
 Local mom-and-pop restaurants continue to thrive against the onslaught of deep-pocketed corporate competition.
 Enter into the fray Fork & Fig, a modern eatery which opened its doors just before the calendar flipped to February, 2015.

 Fork & Fig is an exemplar of locally owned and operated.
 After having worked as a personal chef in Los Angeles and Phoenix, Josh Kennon, a Deming native credentialed at Le Cordon Bleu in Scottsdale, decided to try his hand at owning and operating his own restaurant.
-Though Fork & Fig specializes in gourmet burgers, sandwiches, wraps and salads, you can also get more substantial offerings (such as steak) on a take-out basis.
+Though Fork & Fig specializes in gourmet burgers, sandwiches, wraps and salads, you can also get more substantial offerings (such as steak).
 The restaurant, which has neither a freezer or a fryer, emphasizes fresh, local ingredients.

 Compared with some of the megalithic chains in the area, Fork & Fig is practically Lilliputian, seating only 40 patrons in its 1,500 square-foot space.
 Diminutive, however, doesn’t mean dull and drab.
 Fork & Fig is a hip and happening venue sure to excite both even the most discerning palates.
 Seating is in personal space proximity (which means you have a good view of what’s being delivered to your neighbors’ tables) with bar-like seating overlooking an exhibition prep kitchen and, when they’re not swamped, you can even interact with the chefs.